June 19, 2021

 Dr. Twelker received his Doctor of Optometry from the University of California, Berkeley College of Optometry in 1992.
 He worked in private practice for several years before returning to obtain his Ph.D. in Vision Science from The University of California, Berkeley.
 Since 2002, he has been on the faculty of the University of Arizona Department of Ophthalmology and Vision Science where he is an Associate Clinical Professor.
 He was the Site Principal Investigator for the Collaborative Longitudinal Evaluation of Ethnicity and Refractive Error from 2002 through 2012, which looked at the effect of ethnicity on eye growth and the need for spectacle correction.
 He was elected President of the Arizona branch of VOSH in 2015 and continues to serve in that position.
 In the fall of 2015, Dr. Twelker took leave of his position in Arizona to teach optometry at the Masinde Muliro University of Science and Technology in Western Kenya.
 In 2016, Dr. Twelker was elected to the Board of Directors for VOSH International, with his main emphasis being to support and sustain optometry education efforts in developing countries such as Malawi, Kenya, and Mexico.

-Lic.
-En Optometría Gómez Serna graduated as an optometrist from the Universidad Autónoma de la Laguna.
+Optometrist Gómez Serna graduated from the Universidad Autónoma de la Laguna.
 She is currently completing a diplomate in education.
 She has over 22 years of experience as an optometrist.
-She has worked independently, on a specialized corneal and anterior segment clinic, and planning and designing the curriculum of the school of optometry at the Universidad Autónoma de La Laguna where she is the current Coordinator of the optometry program and the faculty adviser of the SVOSH-UAL chapter.
+She worked independently, on a specialized corneal and anterior segment clinic, and planned and designed the curriculum of the school of optometry at the Universidad Autónoma de La Laguna where she is the current Coordinator of the optometry program and the faculty adviser of the SVOSH-UAL chapter.

 Following a 28 year career in an independent optometric practice, I retired in 2015.
 I then opened my own practice, Simply Spectacles.
 Simply Spectacles serves two purposes.
 First and foremost to dispense Ohio Medicaid and Buckeye eyeglasses, a much needed service in our area.
 Secondly, it helps me keep in touch with the optical community.